sophiebatten123/Batten-s_Bakery_Website/README.md

 Alongside checking my code was free from coding errors I also used [WAVE](https://wave.webaim.org/) to check the accessibility of my website specifically aimed at people with disabilities.
 This was an extremely useful tool as it highlighted errors and warnings that could hinder the use of the website to people with impaired vision.
 More specifically these include:

 - Error - Icons were children of heading tag making the content difficult to understand for impaired readers.
 Icons were contained in span tags and removed from heading tags.
-- Error - Label was missing from the sign up section.
+- Error - Label was missing from the sign-up section.
 Label was added although hidden to suit the design of the webpage.

 All errors were removed as a result of using this software.